 When it comes to the pH scale, neutral refers to soil with a pH of 7.0.
 Anything above a 7.0 is considered alkaline and anything below a 7.0 is considered acidic.
 Most plants prefer slightly acidic to neutral soil (from 6.0 to 7.0).

-If your soil is too acidic, you need to add alkaline material, such as ground limestone.
+If your soil is too acidic, you need to add alkaline material such as oyster shell lime.
 For soil that is too alkaline, you need to add something that is acidic.
-Most gardeners use elemental sulfur (see How To Change Your Soil’s pH).
+Most gardeners use elemental sulfur.
+Learn how to change your soil’s pH here.

 Once you’ve corrected the pH of your soil, you’ll also probably want to add organic matter.
 According to the University of Georgia Cooperative Extension, “an ideal soil would have equal parts of sand (0.02 to 2.0 millimeters), silt (0.002 to 0.02 millimeters) and clay (0 to 0.002 millimeters) and contain about 5 percent organic matter.”